core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

   unsigned integer in the range of 0-65535, similar to the CoRE Link Format {{?RFC6690}} "ct" attribute).

-* or a Content-Format-String {{-mtct}} containing a Content-Type and optionally a Content-Coding (see below).
+* or a Content-Format-String containing a Content-Type and optionally a Content-Coding (see below).

+The syntax of this field is formally defined in {{abnf}}.

-The CoAP Content-Format identifier provides a simple and efficient way to indicate the type of the data.
-Since some Internet media types and their content coding and parameter alternatives do not have assigned CoAP Content-Format identifiers, using Content-Type and Content-Coding is also allowed.
+The CoAP Content-Format number provides a simple and efficient way to indicate the type of the data.
+Since some Internet media types and their content coding and parameter alternatives do not have assigned CoAP Content-Format numbers, using Content-Type and Content-Coding is also allowed.
 Both methods use a string value in the "ct" field to keep its data type consistent across uses.
 When the "ct" field contains only digits, it is interpreted as a CoAP Content-Format